ValveSoftware/steamvr_unity_plugin/Assets/SteamVR/readme.txt

  If you'd like to discuss features, post guides, and give general feedback please post on the steam forum here: https://steamcommunity.com/app/250820/discussions/7/

-Changes for 2.2:
+Changes for v2.2:

- * Removed some old functions/members in the skeleton behaviour
+ * Removing some unused code

 Changes for v2.2RC5:

  * Fix for controllers that don't support Skeleton Input yet (WinMR)

+ * Fixing issue where sometimes SteamVR would load legacy bindings for SteamVR Input projects while in the editor.

 Changes for v2.2RC4: